Jeffrey J. Horvath '15, Gettysburg College

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Horvath, Jeffrey J., "A Savage Journey to the Heart of Literary Freedom: Gonzo Journalism as a Vehicle for Social Criticism in the Literary Nonfiction of Hunter S. Thompson" (2015).
 Student Publications.
-Paper 298.
+298.